LeslieLopez25/react-coffee-shop/README.md

 <h1>The Sunrise Cafe :sunny:</h1>

-<h2>A Coffee Shop React Website Using Styled Components. </h2>
+<h2>A coffee shop website built using React and styled-components. </h2>

-<p>This website is responsive using flexbox, grid, and CSS custom properties.
-This is a Coffee shop website that displays a few products of what's available, video banner, and small gallery displaying images of what a coffee shop provides.
-This project focuses mainly on the front-end side.
+<p>This website is responsive and it's built using React and styled-components CSS.
+This project focuses mainly on the front-end side demonstrating a coffee shop site with products that the shop sells.
 Live site and screenshots provided.</p>

 ### Link